This is the family of a young man who emigrated from Kent, UK to Canada in 1850. The

 India Company in 1846 and purchased by the Hudson's Bay Co. in 1848 for 7,750 British Pounds.

 The ship was 119 feet in length with an 18 foot draught of 529-564 tons displacement.
+The photo here on the left was from the New Zeald Herald.

 Among the 55 HBC employees on this voyage were Dr. John